-- (2) The children of staff at Maiden Erlegh Trust whose main place of work is Great Hollands Primary School at the time of the closing date for applications, where that member of staff is the legal parent or guardian of that child, has a permanent contract to work at the school and where that member of staff has been employed at the school for two or more consecutive years at the time of the closing date for applications or the member of staff is recruited to fill a post for which there is a demonstrable skill shortage.
-The skills shortage area will be determined by the Maiden Erlegh Trust. - (3) Children whose permanent home address is inside the designated area of the school and who have a sibling at the school at the time of application who is expected to be attending the school when the child will enter the school 2. - (4) Children whose permanent home address is inside the designated area of the school. - (5) Children whose permanent home address is outside the designated area of the school and who have a sibling at the school, at the time of application who is expected to be attending the school when the child enters the school.
-2 - (6) Any other children.
+- (1) Looked after children and children who were previously looked after but immediately after being looked after became subject to adoption, a child arrangements order, - (2) The children of staff at Maiden Erlegh Trust whose main place of work is Great Hollands Primary School at the time of the closing date for applications, where that member of staff is the legal parent or guardian of that child, has a permanent contract to work at the school and where that member of staff has been employed at the school for two or more consecutive years at the time of the closing date for applications or the member of staff is recruited to fill a post for which there is a demonstrable skill shortage.
+The skills shortage area will be determined by the Maiden Erlegh Trust. - (3) Children whose permanent home address is inside the designated area of the school and who have a sibling at the school at the time of application who is expected to be attending the school when the child will enter the school . - (4) Children whose permanent home address is inside the designated area of the school. - (5) Children whose permanent home address is outside the designated area of the school and who have a sibling at the school, at the time of application who is expected to be attending the school when the child enters the school. - (6) Any other children.

-Children must be living in the designated area at the closing date of 15 January 2023 to be considered under this criterion.
+Children must be living in the designated area at the closing date of 15 January 2025 to be considered under this criterion.